EasternUniversity/java-code-quality/README.md

 ## Installation

-Installing the latest version of `java-code-quality` simply requires downloading the latest release and running the `install.sh` file.
+Installing the latest version of `java-code-quality` simply requires downloading the latest release and running the `install.sh` file with `bash`.
 Any previous versions are automatically removed by the installer.

 1. Download the latest `zip` file from the [releases](https://github.com/EasternUniversity/java-code-quality/releases) page.